dougdellolio/coinbasepro-csharp/README.md

 //create an authenticator with your apiKey, signature and passphrase var authenticator = new Authenticator("<apiKey>", "<signature>", "<passphrase>");

-//create the GDAX client and set the httpClient to my way of behaving var gdaxClient = new GDAXClient(authenticator, myWay);
+//create the CoinbasePro client and set the httpClient to my way of behaving var coinbaseProClient = new CoinbasePro.CoinbaseProClient(authenticator, myWay);
 ````

 <h1>Logging</h1>